Un-tether Your Soul

 That all changed the second time I read "Untethered Soul".
 It moved me to a deeper level.
 I compare it to slicing into a layered cake with rich fillings inside; each filling complimenting the next.

 On the surface each chapter may appear to be saying the same as the last, yet the ideas/stories/practices are layered in such a way to provide an expanded experience; if we allow it.
 My biggest take away from "Untethered Soul" is each layer of the book feels like spiritual acupuncture.

 I had a spiritual mentor in my twenties.
-I would call her when I was dealing with a charged situation.
+I would call Evelyn when I was dealing with a charged situation.
 She shared spiritual practices that lifted me out of my emotional quagmire and miraculously my issue would dissolve.
-She always instructed me to “be in the world, but not of it”; reminding me that this path guides us to move beyond any and all circumstances.
+She always instructed me to “be in the world, but not of it”.
+Evelyn reminded me that love and unity is ever present to move us beyond any and all circumstances.

 After reading Michael's book for the 2nd time, I began a heart-centering practice.
 The heart being our core center of love and unity.
 A daily heart practice centers me while reminding me "to be in the world, but not of it".